etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_rich_text_field_and_column.md

 This how-to will only focus on the specific part of a rich text field.

-##  Example Module
+##  Example

-This how-to is supported by an example module which shows example of the code shown and discussed in this how-to.

-The example module adds a rich text field to the sales order header window.
-Please use an example module version of a release/implementation date of 23rd of January or later.

-!!!info
-    The code of the example module can be downloaded from this: [mercurial repository](https://code.openbravo.com/erp/mods/org.openbravo.client.application.examples/).

-!!!note
-    The example module also contains implementations of other how-tos.
+For this how-to, we will use the redefine the "description" field in the sales order window.
+So, you may need to do a "smartbuild" after the changes to see the result.

 ##  Adding a column